 You’ve noticed something.
-Your students are at least an intermediate level, but their writing isn’t.
+Your students are at least intermediate, but their writing isn’t.
 Sure, they use adjectives, and they add prepositional phrases.
 You’ve done sentence stretching exercises with them.
 But they still write short sentences that are short on details and sans anything like adjective clauses.
-You dream of the day that you grade essays with sentences that make you stop with a WOW escaping your lips.
+You dream of the day you grade essays with sentences that make you stop with a WOW escaping your lips.
 It’s time to go beyond encouraging them to use strong verbs and not rely on adjectives.
 It’s time for adjective clauses.
 So why aren’t they using them?

 Using adjective clauses intimidates students